1-877-929-7245

 • Breakfast, Dinner

 After breakfast, we set off on a full-day excursion.
-We follow the Urubamba River through the Sacred Valley to Pisac.
-We visit this colonial town, which has an intriguing market where local stallholders sell handmade crafts, jewelry and textiles.
+We follow the course of the Urubamba River through the Sacred Valley, to the town of Pisac.
+Here, we visit the colonial town, which has a fabulous market selling handmade crafts, jewelry, and textiles.

-Following lunch at a restaurant in Pisac, we continue to Ollantaytambo for a guided tour of this town at the center of the royal Incan estate.
-The ancient fortress has features such as the Sun Temple and Princess Baths fountain, and in the Old Town, we discover an Inca-era grid of cobblestoned streets and adobe buildings, where residents still live by their ancient traditions.
+After lunch at a restaurant in Pisac, we continue to Ollantaytambo for a guided tour of this fascinating town at the center of the royal Incan estate.
+The ancient fortress has important features such as the Sun Temple and Princess Baths fountain.
+In the Old Town, we discover an Inca-era grid of cobblestoned streets and adobe buildings, where residents still live in accordance with their ancient traditions.

-If time allows, we visit a typical chicheria, where the fermented maize drink of chicha is prepared.
-We are transferred back to our hotel at the end of the afternoon, and the evening is free to dine independently.
-Besides the restaurant at our hotel, there are others nearby, serving both Peruvian and international cuisine.
+If time allows, we visit a typical Chicheria, where the fermented maize drink of Chicha is prepared.
+We are transferred back to our hotel at the end of the afternoon, and your evening is free to dine independently.
+Besides the gourmet restaurant at our hotel, there are others nearby serving both Peruvian and international cuisine.
 Overnight Yanahuara.

 Includes